 Chocolatería San Ginés

 Okay.
 This was touristy.
-But you just can’t go to Madrid and not do Chocolate con Churros… and Chocolatería San Ginés has been serving Madrid’s famous breakfast since the 1890s!
+But no Madrid Travel Guide would be complete without mention of Chocolate con Churros… And Chocolatería San Ginés has been serving Madrid’s famous breakfast since the 1890s!
 Oh, and they’re damn good at it too!

 Pro tip: go closer to 11am to beat the morning tourist rush so you don’t have to wait in line.